PYDuquesnoy/IrisHA/README.md

 * MirrorDemo

-  2 IRIS Servers (irisM1 and irisM2) and one arbiter (arbiter) that can be configured as a Failover Mirror.
+  2 IRIS Servers (irisM1 and irisM2) and one arbiter (arbiter) that are pre-configured as a Failover Mirror.